-Nizar is a member of the Producer’s Guild of America, the Documentary Producers Alliance, and a founding organizing committee member of the Jigsaw Productions: WGAE Freelancers Union.
-He now currently resides between Brooklyn & South Florida developing his directorial debut: THE FARM.
+Nizar is a member of the Producer’s Guild of America and a founding organizing committee member of the WGAE: Jigsaw Productions Freelancers Union.
+He currently divides his time between Brooklyn and South Florida while developing his directorial debut, THE FARM.

 contact: writenizar@gmail.com